slavques/dietology_bot/README.md

 ### Logging

 Log files are written to `logs/bot.log` by default (configurable via `LOG_DIR`).
+Each entry starts with the timestamp `YYYY-MM-DD HH:MM:SS`.
 The handler rotates daily and keeps the three most recent log files.

 ### Manual database access